 Human bureaucracies weren’t set up to record acts of kindness.
 While there are already well-established collection mechanisms in place for most offenses, there aren’t established collection mechanisms for “positive” behaviors.
 The police know you ran a red light because there are traffic cameras designed to catch those violations.
 But how does the government find out you gave someone back their wallet?

 A December 2018 Vice News documentary on the scoring pilot in Rongcheng features a profile of a local “information collector”, a sweet retired woman whose job is to walk the city searching out good and bad deeds, which she records in a notebook and reports to the local credit bureau office.
-That kind of thing might work in some small towns where everyone knows each other, but it’s definitely not nationally-scalable, nor is it objective.
+That kind of thing might work in some small towns where everyone knows each other, but it’s definitely not nationally-scalable, nor is it objective, and this really underscores the difference in implementation in terms of local level pilots vs. at a national level, where the concern is primarily with legal and administrative penalties received.

 The concept of “good deeds” is ill-defined